cideM/dhall-alacritty/README.md

 Foo::{ bar = { a = 1 } }
 ```

 ... will replace the record at `bar` with a new record.
-If `bar`s type is `bar : { a : Natural, b : Natural }` then you'll get a type error since you didn't specificy `b`.
+If `bar`s type is `bar : { a : Natural, b : Natural }` then you'll get a type error since you didn't specify `b`.
 On the upside, you won't silently delete things due to the compiler safety.

 ### Keybindings